2015–2017 Northeast Trawl Advisory Panel Sweep Efficiency Research

 Using Experimental Results

-This experimental work translated into data and information that could be used to determine how many flatfish in the path of the standard survey net are not captured, and how that should be accounted for in stock assessments.
-The results from these studies have been used to update NEFSC survey catchability estimates for some flatfish stocks [2019 (pdf.
+This experimental work translated into data and information that could be used to determine how many flatfish and red hake in the path of the standard survey net are not captured, and how that should be accounted for in stock assessments.
+The results from these studies have been used to update NEFSC survey catchability estimates for some stocks [2019 (pdf.
 1p.), 2020 (pdf.
-1p.)].
+1p.), 2021 (pdf, 1p)].
 The specific application of the research findings is different in each assessment, varying by species, fish sizes, and areas sampled.

 Understanding stock assessment model accuracy